Ugly Handling of Savage Hit Proves NFL Concussion Policy Still Complete Disaster

 The viciousness is part of the allure.
 Rabid fans want to see quarterbacks driven into the ground by big hits.
 It's the NFL's responsibility to protect its players.
 The league's actions, however, don't show any remorse for an approach that is both inconsistent and incompetent.

-How the NFL treats its players in regard to the growing concussion epidemic is downright savage.
+How the NFL treats its players in regard to the growing concussion epidemic is downright vicious.

 Brent Sobleski covers the NFL for Bleacher Report.
 Follow him on Twitter: @brentsobleski.